paccionesawyer/ProbabilisticRobotics_TurtleBot_GSS/CrowdNav_DSRNN/README.md

 # DSRNN_CrowdNav
-This repository contains the code for the final project in Probabilistic Robotics
+This repository contains the code for the final project in Probabilistic Robotics, adapted from the paper "Decentralized Structural-RNN for Robot Crowd Navigation with Deep Reinforcement Learning" by Liu et al in ICRA 2021.
+Please refer to their [GitHub](https://github.com/Shuijing725/CrowdNav_DSRNN/) or [paper](https://arxiv.org/abs/2011.04820) for more information.

 ## Setup
 1. Install Python3.6 (The code may work with other versions of Python, but 3.6 is highly recommended).